IndieD3v/DevCase/README.md

 ## Why I created Dev Case
-There are many developers who create great projects but there projects don't get much appreciation cause many people don't see there projects so to get that exposure i created __Dev Case__
+There are many developers who create great projects but there projects don't get much appreciation cause many people don't see there projects so to get that exposure I created __Dev Case__

 ## 📦 Requirements
 * Python 3.8 or Higher